bcgov/rfc-groundwater-forecast/README.md

 This project is under development and will be subject to a large amount of change.

-This project is maintained by River Forecast Centre in the Water Management Branch of the BC Ministry of Water, Land and Resource Stewardship.
+This project is maintained by the River Forecast Centre in the Water Management Branch of the BC Ministry of Water, Land and Resource Stewardship.

 ### Getting Help or Reporting an Issue